Sushant Divgikar: Career

 Divgikar started their TV career with UTV Bindass's Big Switch Season 3 directed by Rohit Shetty.
 They then did Atyachaar Ka Punchnama for UTV Bindass as a host.
 They were a contestant on Color TV's Bigg Boss 8.
 They participated in Mr Gay World 2014.
 They were among the top 10 finalists and is the first person in the history of the pageant to have three sub awards – Mister Gay World Congeniality 2014, Mister People's Choice & Mister Gay World Art 2014.
 They have also worked on TV commercials for brands like Maruti Suzuki, MTV India, Channel V India, Idea mobiles.
 Alongside acting and TV, they won several awards and titles between 2011 and 2013.

 In 2015, they were the guest in Colors TV's India's Got Talent and Zoom's Style Panga.
 They were also the guest in the grand finale of &TV's Killerr Karaoke Atka Toh Latkah.
 Two documentary films, both based on their life, have been nominated and screened at various national and international festivals.
 Presently, they will soon be seen in an online series Love, Life and Screw Ups.

 Divgikar, both in and out of drag, was listed as one of GQ's 50 Most Influential Young Indians of 2018.

+Queen of the Universe Contestants at LA DragCon 2022.